dataPulverizer/KernelMatrixBenchmark/README.md

 ### Chapel

-Chapel uses a `forall` loop to parallelize over threads.
-Also C pointers to each item is used rather than the default array notation and `guided` iteration over indices are used:
+Chapel uses a `forall` loop to parallelize over threads and uses `guided` iteration over indices are used.
+Array rows and columns are usually indexed in a user friendly manner, but above they are accessed using pointers which can be a way of boosting performance.

 ```chpl
 proc calculateKernelMatrix(K, data: [?D] ?T)